 Water quality monitoring is a key component of sound lake management.
 Monitoring data is used to track changes in water quality so that management efforts can be assessed and revised if necessary.
-Moreover, monitoring data can provide the necessary information to improve estimates of phosphorus loads from human and natural sources, including internal phosphorus loading, which can be used to refine the management classification of lakes.

 We recommend that the CGS continue their spring phosphorus monitoring program with the following revisions:

-- 1. That lakes be sampled every other year instead of annually, freeing up resources for the recommendations that follow. - That the program be expanded to include more lakes with a focus on headwater lakes and lakes with little to no development.
+- 1. That individual lakes be sampled every other year instead of annually, freeing up resources for the recommendations that follow. - 2.
+That the program be expanded to include more headwater lakes and lakes with little to no development.
 This information would allow a better assessment of natural phosphorus loads, the calibration of the model and the movement of phosphorus to downstream lakes. - 3.
+That the program be expanded to include more developed lakes to provide the necessary information to track potential changes due to development (i.e., to assess triggers). - 4.
 That spring sampling include dissolved organic carbon (DOC) to help assess nutrient dynamics.
 The LCM tends to underestimate phosphorus concentration in lakes with high DOC.
-Identification of high DOC lakes, therefore, may resolve some error in the model results. - 4.
-That field parameters including water temperature, dissolved oxygen, pH, Secchi depth and conductivity be measured during sampling.
-These physical parameters can provide insight to a wide range of lake conditions that may be influencing phosphorus concentrations and algal bloom activity and trends in some (water temperature, dissolved oxygen, Secchi depth) may provide insights into lake responses and the factors behind any observed changes or trends.
+Identification of high DOC lakes, therefore, may resolve some error in the model results, but also provide valuable information on causes of elevated phosphorus concentrations.

-- 5. That the program be expanded to include special studies as resources permit, such as: - a.
-Monthly phosphorus sampling over the ice-free season for lakes that 1) have displayed high variability in spring total phosphorus concentration, 2) are productive with high phosphorus concentration (>15 μg/L), 3) are shallow and do not stratify, or 4) have an internal load due to anoxia.
+- 5. That field parameters including water temperature, dissolved oxygen, pH, Secchi depth and conductivity be measured during sampling in the spring and at the end of summer.
+These physical parameters can provide insight to a wide range of lake conditions that may be influencing phosphorus concentrations and algal bloom activity and trends in some (water temperature, dissolved oxygen, Secchi depth) may provide insights into lake responses and the factors behind any observed changes or trends. - 6.
+That the program be expanded to include special studies as resources permit, such as: - a.
+Monthly sampling of phosphorus and temperature and dissolved oxygen profiles over the ice-free season for lakes that 1) have displayed high variability in spring total phosphorus concentration, 2) are productive with high phosphorus concentration (>15 μg/L), 3) are shallow and do not stratify, or 4) have an internal load due to anoxia.
 Anoxic lakes should have samples taken from the epilimnion and at 1-meter off the lake bottom (1-mob).
 In all of these situations, the spring overturn phosphorus concentration may not accurately reflect ice-free concentrations for evaluation of the LCM results or against water quality objectives.
-These data would also help to refine estimates of phosphorus retention in shallow and anoxic lakes. - b.
-Collection of physical data (lake depth, end-of-summer oxygen and temperature profiles) from lakes that have not been previously monitored to refine estimates of internal phosphorus loading. - c.
+These data would also help to refine estimates of phosphorus retention in shallow and anoxic lakes, and provide information on possible causes of elevated phosphorus concentration. - b.
+Collection of physical data (lake depth, end-of-summer oxygen and temperature profiles) a) from lakes that have not been previously monitored to refine estimates of internal phosphorus loading and to provide valuable information that could be used to assess phosphorus and algal dynamics, and b) from a subset of routinely monitored lakes each year so that, over time, end-of-summer conditions are documented for all lakes at least every three years. - c.
 Stormwater quality monitoring to evaluate phosphorus loads from urban runoff.
 It is suspected that phosphorus export coefficients used for the LCM likely overestimate loads for several urban lakes in the CGS.
 Refined loading estimates for urban lands may be warranted as lakes with urban development may have more capacity for phosphorus loads from shoreline development of un-serviced lots than predicted for the management classification system.